TITLE 15 GAMBLING AND LIQUOR CONTROL

 commission, an administrative law judge, or a duly designated hearing officer

 may serve as the presiding officer for a commission proceeding.
-Objections to the presiding officer must be
+Objections to the presiding officer must be made in writing to the agency director at least 20 calendar days prior to the hearing.
+If in any case a combination of objections to

-heard, the removal of the hearing officer shall not be effective.
+of the hearing officer shall not be effective.

 (b) The presiding officer may: authorize the taking of depositions; issue